daniissac/readme-studio/README.md

 - SEO optimized
 - Social sharing metadata

-## Keyboard Shortcuts
-- `Ctrl+B` - Bold text
-- `Ctrl+I` - Italic text
-- `Ctrl+S` - Download Markdown
-- `Ctrl+P` - Export PDF

 ## Usage
-1. Start typing in the editor
+1. Write Markdown in the left panel
+2. See formatted preview instantly in the right panel
-2. Use keyboard shortcuts or right-click menu for formatting
+3. Use standard Markdown syntax for formatting
-3. See your text format instantly as you type
 4. Export your work when ready

 ## Browser Support